fenago/advanced-selenium-java/lab_guides/lab_1.md

-How to Install Maven on Windows 10
+Lab: Install and Configure Maven
 ==================================

-In this quick tutorial, we are going to highlight **how to install Maven on windows**.
+In this lab, we are going to highlight **how to install Maven on windows**.

-In short, [Maven](https://maven.apache.org/) is a build automation and dependency management tool for Java based applications.
+[Maven](https://maven.apache.org/) is a build automation and dependency management tool for Java based applications.
 To build a project, Maven uses its [project object model (POM)](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) and a set of plugins.

-For this tutorial, I will be using:
+For this lab, we will be using:

 -   JDK 8
 -   Maven 3.8.3